 These two ideas for intonation security are particularly useful in Thumb Position because, when the thumb is up on the fingerboard, we have very little Absolute Positional Sense and thus depend almost entirely on the feedback (sound) from the note we are playing to “tell us” where we are.
 The playing of harmonics with the thumb itself occurs quite often, because, in Thumb Position, playing harmonics on the other fingers requires the temporary removal of the thumb from the string, and this is not exactly standard practice.
 When the thumb is on the mid-string octave or, more rarely, on the 5th above the octave, it is very tempting to use the harmonics under the thumb for the extra resonance and intonation security that they give.
 By following the above advice, we can make the best of these advantages, without sacrificing our post-harmonic intonation security.

 We can’t correct the tuning of a natural harmonic without retuning the string, so if our string is out of tune …… tough luck !!
 Also, even when our string is in tune, some of the higher harmonics sound out of tune (flat).
 This is surprising for what seems like such a mathematically perfect system but can be verified using any tuning meter.
 The harmonic that is played by dividing the string into five equal parts is a notorious example of this out-of-tune phenomenon.
-Even though composers may notate this harmonic as being played on the third finger in first position, we may prefer to play it (when possible) with the third finger in fourth position, as there we can put the thumb up on the fingerboard to convert the natural harmonic into an artificial harmonic with the same pitch.
+Even though composers may notate this harmonic as being played on the third finger in the first position, we may prefer to play it (when possible) with the third finger in fourth position, as there we can put the thumb up on the fingerboard to convert the natural harmonic into an artificial harmonic with the same pitch.
 This has the advantage that now we can correct the intonation.
-Each three bars sounds the identical pitch, but the third (in red) is “adjustable”.
+Each group of three bars sounds the identical pitch, but the third bar in each (enclosed in red) is “intonation-adjustable”.